 - Seek medical attention as soon as possible.

 Stop, Drop and Roll

 If your clothes catch on fire…

-Stop - Stop!
-Do NOT run away when clothing is on fire!
-Running will only fan the flames.
+Stop – Do NOT run away when clothing is on fire.
+Running will fan the flames.

-Make sure your children know the rules of clothing fires…STOP, DROP and ROLL!!!
+Make sure your children know the rules of clothing fire – stop, drop and roll.

-In the average household, the hot water heater is set at medium or 140 degrees.
-Someone is only 5 seconds away from a burn that can result in scarring, disability or even death
+In the average household, the hot water heater is set at medium, or 140 degrees.
+A severe water burn can result in scarring, disability or even death.

 Guard Your Child Against Burns